Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Background

 Radar is the abbreviation of Radio Detection And Ranging, which calculates the range and velocity of the target by transmitting radio waves and receiving the reflected waves from the target \cite{iovescu2017fundamentals}.
-In autonomous driving applications, radar typically refers to the MilliMeter-Wave (MMW) radar that works in the millimeter wave band with a wavelength of 1-10mm and frequency of 30-300GHz.
+In autonomous driving applications, radar typically refers to the MilliMeter-Wave (MMW) radar that works in the millimeter wave band with a wavelength of 1-10mm and frequency of 76-81GHz.
+Specifically, the radar equipped in the forward direction, as well as the four corner directions, is usually a Multiple-Input Multiple-Output (MIMO) radar, while the radar on the roof is typically a mechanical rotating radar.
+A MIMO radar utilizes multiple antennas and transmitters to simultaneously transmit and receive multiple signals with different frequencies.
+In contrast, a mechanical rotating radar operates with a single antenna that physically rotates to emit radar signals in different directions.
+With multiple antennas and beamforming capabilities, a MIMO radar achieves higher spatial resolution and interference reduction compared to mechanical rotating radar.
+While a mechanical rotating radar provides better coverage and is simpler in implementation.

-Fig. \ref{fig:radar} demonstrates a basic radar system that comprises various analog components, like a synthesizer, a Power Amplifier (PA), transmitters (TX antennas), a Low Noise Amplifier (LNA), receivers (RX antennas) and a mixer, as well as digital components such as an Analog-to-Digital Converter (ADC), a Digital Signal Processor (DSP) and a MicroController Unit (MCU).

-When the radar starts working, first, the synthesizer generates a linear frequency-modulated pulse called a ``chirp", which is amplified in power and transmitted by the TX antenna.
-Second, the RX antenna captures the reflected chirp of the target that is amplified with low noise.
-Third, by combining the RX and TX signals, the mixer produces an Intermediate Frequency (IF) signal, which is then converted into digital values via the ADC.
-Generally, a radar system contains multiple TX and RX antennas, resulting in multiple IF signals.
-Information about the target object, such as range, Doppler velocity and azimuth angle, is contained in these IF signals, which can be separated by the DSP using embedding different signal processing algorithms \cite{saponara2019radar}.
-Based on the extracted target information from the DSP and self-dynamic information, the MCU serves as a computer to evaluate system requirements and make informed decisions.